SysKitTeam/docs-point/governance-and-automation/lifecycle-management/monitor-lifecycle-management.md

 # Monitor Lifecycle Management Tasks in Syskit Point

 {% hint style="warning" %}
+**Lifecycle Management Automation** will be deprecared and replaced by the [Inactive Workspaces policy](../automated-workflows/inactive-workspaces-admin.md).
+After approximately two months, the feature will be fully removed from Syskit Point.
+{% endhint %}

+{% hint style="warning" %}
 **Please note!**
 First, make sure to check how to [enable and configure Lifecycle Management Automation in Syskit Point.](enable-lifecycle-management.md)
 {% endhint %}